-Location: Bodegas Berroja founded in 2001 currently owns 37 acres (15 Ha) of vineyards in the town of Muxika, Bizkaia.
-Located in Zone 3 in the north of Spain between San Sebastian and Bilbao (Closer to Bilbao), in the town of Muxika – Basque Country at 794 ft altitude.
+Location: Bodegas Berroja, founded in 2001, currently owns 37 acres of vineyards in the town of Muxika, Bizkaia.
+Located in the north of Spain between San Sebastián and Bilbao, in the town of Muxika at 794 feet altitude.

-Soils: Very steep vineyards (12% slope) making these soils faster draining, and allowing the vines to have greater sun exposure due to its proximity to 90º angle.
+Soils: Steep vineyards make the soils fast draining, and allow the vines to have greater sun exposure due to its proximity to 90º angle.
 Soils are composed of limestone and sand on its surface and subsoil.
 Sand and limestone are heat retaining soils containing low to medium organic materials.
 All these different elements, specially its steep slope make this area unique and feasible for making wines.
-Steeper soils accelerate the ripening period even though temperatures might be cooler, resulting in earlier harvest dates.
+Steeper slopes accelerate the ripening period even though temperatures might be cooler, resulting in earlier harvest dates.

 What makes Berroja unique?
-1) Steep soils (12%) allowing for a drier environment which offsets its high rainfall levels of 31.1 inches.
-2) Great quality / price ratio.
-3)Growing small amounts of Folle Blanche and Riesling grapes allows this producer achieve new flavors that are richer in complexity.
+Steep vineyards allow for a drier environment, which offsets the area's high levels of rainfall.
+Also, growing small amounts of Folle Blanche and Riesling grapes allows this producer achieve new flavors that are richer in complexity.

 Bodegas Berroja Facebook